 I have a specialist interest in clinical health psychology.
 Specifically, working with individuals and families experiencing chronic or terminal health conditions.
 Support in these areas involves exploring the impact of the physical condition and the medical interventions on the overall well-being, self-care and the relationships with yourself and others.
-I also support families with experiences of loss and bereavement.

 I believe that the basis for all therapies is trust and often the difficulties people explore in therapy are understandable responses to life circumstances.